What should I do if I think I am experiencing a mood disorder while pregnant or after having a baby?

 Specialists will have treated over 50 women and have over 5 years of clinical experience.
 If you live in an area that doesn’t have providers with perinatal experience ask them whether they are willing to seek consultation from providers with more experience.

-Are you a licensed Psychologist, Clinical Social Worker or Clinical Professional Counselor?
+Are you a Licensed Psychologist, Clinical Social Worker or Clinical Professional Counselor?

 Do you belong to any organization that educates its members about PPD?